gabrielapedreros/AccuracyElectric/README.md

 Services - Lists several of the company's services

-Reviews - Data of the reviews on this page were gathered from a Google Form from long-term client's of the owner
+Reviews - Reviews gathered from a Google Form filled out by the owner’s long‑term clients

 Contact - PHP form for client-owner communication through email